mehulagg/gitlab/doc/development/windows.md

 ### GCP cost savings

-To minimise the cost of your GCP VM instance, stop it when you're not using it.
+To minimize the cost of your GCP VM instance, stop it when you're not using it.
 If you do, you'll need to re-download the RDP file from the console as the IP address changes every time you stop and start it.